postgrespro/libblobstamper/README.md

 3. Read tests.
 Tests are located in `t` directory.
 Much effort were put into covering all LibBlobStamper functionality with tests.
 So if some functionality is not covered with this README, or with standalone examples, you can find examples of usage in the tests.

 ## Authors

-LibBlobStamper were created by Nikolay Shaplov from Postgres Porfessional at 2021-2022.
+LibBlobStamper were created by Nikolay Shaplov from Postgres Porfessional in 2021-2022.

 You can contact me via e-mail: `n.shaplov@postgrespro.ru` or via matrix: `@n.shaplov:postgrespro.ru`.
 E-mail lists and chat rooms will be created when they are needed.